LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/on-ramps.md

 [MoonPay](https://www.moonpay.com/) is a leading ramps provider and integrates LSK on the Lisk Chain.
 With the MoonPay fiat-to-crypto On-Ramp, users can seamlessly purchase cryptocurrencies directly from your website or web3 application.

-Moonpay offers a wide range of cryptocurrencies to buy and sell, see [List of supported cryptocurrencies](https://dev.moonpay.com/docs/list-of-supported-cryptocurrencies)
+MoonPay offers a wide range of cryptocurrencies to buy and sell, see [List of supported cryptocurrencies](https://dev.moonpay.com/docs/list-of-supported-cryptocurrencies)

 ## Fonbnk